syrianarchive/syrianarchive-investigations/drafts/Maarrat-al-Numan-hospital.md

 ## What Happened?

-On 03 Jan 2018 between 12:15 and 13:15, al-Salaam hospital in Maarat al-Numan was attacked allegedly by Russian airforce.
+On 03 Jan 2018 between 11:38 and 12:00, al-Salaam hospital in Maarat al-Numan was attacked allegedly by Russian air force.
 The hospital served approximately 500,000 people.
 Al-Salaam hospital was previously attacked three times since 30 Dec 2017, addressed in a [report](https://www.sams-usa.net/press_release/maternity-hospital-maarat-al-numan-city-destroyed-following-three-attacks-four-days/) published by the Syrian American Medical Society (SAMS) who supported the hospital.
 The report stated that the airstrikes 'killing five people, including a newborn baby girl and her father, and injuring many more'.

-[SAMS puplished a vidoe](https://www.facebook.com/sams.arabic/videos/1209630115836875/) on their Facbook page showing the hospital from the insied immediately after the attack.
-In the evening the hospital [reported](https://www.facebook.com/sams.arabic/videos/1209757322490821/): "Al-Salaam hospital in Maarat al-N'man was becoming out of order, after violent attacks against it caused significant material damage, and its medical staff and patients were evacuated.
+[SAMS published a video](https://www.facebook.com/sams.arabic/videos/1209630115836875/) on their Facebook page showing the hospital from the inside immediately after the attack.
+In the evening the hospital [reported](https://www.facebook.com/sams.arabic/videos/1209757322490821/): "Al-Salaam hospital in Maarat al-Numan was becoming out of order, after violent attacks against it caused significant material damage, and its medical staff and patients were evacuated.
 A child was killed two hours later after she has been born in the hospital and another was injured as a result of the shelling."

-[Thiqa agency published a video](https://www.youtube.com/watch?v=kKJi6vdRAmM) on their YouTube channel showing the destruction inside the hospital.
+[Thiqa agency published a video](https://www.youtube.com/watch?v=kKJi6vdRAmM) on their YouTube channel showing the destruction of the hospital.
 See still below:

 ![al-salaam01](assets/al-salaam01.png)

 ![al-salaam01](assets/al-salaam00.png)

-In an interview from the video, one of the medical staff stated: "Russian aircraft targeted al-Salaam hospital after the afternoon prayer, which resulted in becoming it out of order, we have ten injuries, including three children".
+In an interview from the video, one of the medical staff stated: "Russian aircraft targeted al-Salaam hospital after the Duhur prayer [noon prayer], which resulted in becoming it out of order, we have ten injuries, including three children."

 [Hadi Alabdallah also published a video](https://www.youtube.com/watch?v=Y6LrgHofQB4) showing the destruction in the incubators section of the hospital, see below:

 ![al-salaam01](assets/al-salaam02.png)

-Alabdallah interviewed with one of the hospital doctors who stated in the video: "I was in the operations room when two highly explosive missiles hit the hospital.
+Alabdallah interviewed with one of the hospital doctors who stated in the video: "We were in the operations room when we surprised by a huge explosion caused by two missiles.
 We went out immediately to see the casualties.
 We had five victims and a number of wounded, in addition to extreme physical damage."

-[RFS Media also published a video](https://rfsmediaoffice.com/2018/01/04/%D9%82%D8%AA%D9%84%D9%89-%D9%88%D8%AC%D8%B1%D8%AD%D9%89-%D8%A8%D9%82%D8%B5%D9%81-%D8%B1%D9%88%D8%B3%D9%8A-%D8%B9%D9%84%D9%89-%D9%85%D8%B3%D8%AA%D8%B4%D9%81%D9%89-%D9%81%D9%8A-%D9%85%D8%B9%D8%B1-2/) showing the destruction in the front of the hospital, see below:
+[RFS Media also published a video](https://www.youtube.com/watch?v=RH0g4bxbbAQ) showing the destruction in the front of the hospital, see below:

 ![al-salaam01](assets/al-salaam03.png)

 The video also features an interview with a member of Syrian Civil Defence rescue team, who said: "The warplanes launched heaviest attacks on several areas in the southern countryside of Idlib.
-We are now in al-Salaam hospital in Maarat al-Numan, a civilian hospital, which was targeted, resulting in five victims and ten wounded".
+We are now in al-Salaam hospital in Maarat al-Numan, a civilian hospital, which was targeted by airstrikes, resulting in five victims and ten wounded".

 [Maara Media Center (MMS) published a video](https://www.youtube.com/watch?v=sVU982I06rY) by Mohamed Aldaher showing the destruction outside the hospital.
 See stills below: